What Is Subglottic Stenosis?

 Causes of Subglottic Stenosis

-Subglottic stenosis may be caused by trauma or infection (acquired) or may be there at birth (congenital).
+Subglottic stenosis may be caused by trauma or infection (acquired) or may be present at birth (congenital).

 Congenital subglottic stenosis occurs when the airway cartilage does not develop as it should before birth and leads to a narrowing of the airway.

-Acquired subglottic stenosis is often linked to having a breathing tube in for a long time.
-Scarring from pressure of the tube on the inside of the airway can cause the stenosis.
+Acquired subglottic stenosis is often caused by having a breathing tube in for a long time.
+Scarring from the pressure of the tube on the inside of the airway can cause the stenosis.
 Other causes can include:

 Diagnosis of Subglottic Stenosis